 - The child loses previously acquired speech or social skills at any age

-To establish a diagnosis, the doctors use the criteria of the International Classification of Diseases.
+To make a diagnosis, doctors use the criteria of the International Classification of Diseases.
 There are two groups of signs of the disease.
-The diagnosis can be established while simultaneously observing the following conditions:
+The diagnosis can be made when the following conditions are met simultaneously:

 - The presence of at least 2 signs of the first group